About Me

 In what systems does astrophysics research and space exploration occur?
 How do we best work together to change those systems for the better?

-fishing. sitting in the sun. cutting vegetables. making silly little posts. laying in the snow. having a laugh. freelance graphic design. thinking (deeply and shallowly). admiring the beauty of giant kelp. bluegrass. enjoying costco chicken bakes.
+fishing. sitting in the sun. cutting vegetables. laying in the snow. having a laugh. freelance graphic design. thinking (deeply and shallowly). admiring the beauty of giant kelp. bluegrass.